mike54pfeiffer/GroceryHelper/README.md

 # GroceryHelper
-A Mobile Application to help people save money and time while grocery shopping
+A React-Native Mobile Application to help people save money and time while grocery shopping